mangi07/assetmanager_flask/src/front/README.md

 ## Project setup
 ```
 npm install

+or with low memory constraints on server, example for limiting node to 200 MB:

+npm install --max-old-space-size=200

 ```

 ### Compiles and hot-reloads for development server
 ```
 npm run serve

+or for low memory constraints on server, use

+npm run serve-low-mem

 ```

 ### Compiles and runs libraries for quick tests in node